DaviTaiyo/DaviTaiyo/README.md

   <img align="left" height="120" src="aboutme.gif"/>
   <div align="center">
     <label>
-My name is Davi but some people call me Taiyo.
+My name is Davi but some people call me Taiyo.<br>

-I like games, anime, movies, series and music.
+I like games, anime, movies, series and music.<br>

-I love trying new foods and places.
+I love trying new foods and places.<br>
 I have been passionate about technology and development since I was 12 years old.</label>
   </div>
 </div><br/>